A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Omitted Proof in sec:KnownF

 \section{Omitted Proof in \texorpdfstring{\Cref{sec:KnownF}}{sec:KnownF}}

 In this section, we show some useful lemmas in order to prove theorems in \Cref{sec:KnownF}.
 We organize the section as follows.
-Firstly, we introduce lemmas to bound the effect of untruthfully bidding.
+Firstly, we introduce lemmas to bound the effect of untruthful bidding.
 Then, we will show that we are able to estimate unknown parameters accurately.
-Finally, combing them leads to bounded regret with high probability.
+Finally, combining them leads to bounded regret with high probability.